paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and we also need to specify the specifically what the file name is, without the .py extension
+...and we also need to specify the file name of the python file we're going to talk to, without the .py extension

 ---